GULibrarySandbox/ten-repo/index.md

 4.
 A research partner organization believes your sensitive data has been breached or made available to a third party.
-- Can you show the steps taken and measures taken to avoid this?
+- Can you show the steps taken and measures put in place to avoid this?

 ## Audience